 As stated earlier in this report, the proposal actively seeks to restore historic finishes and features.
-Both the Chalk Farm walkway balustrade, walkway surface and the Long Stable stair, link and canopy are not original and twentieth century.
+The Long Stable stair, link and canopy are not historic and date from the later part of the twentieth century.
 The works will be carried out using traditional materials and techniques where appropriate in order to reinforce the integrity of the listed buildings.

-7 CONCLUSION
+8 CONCLUSION